-The safety and well-being of all children participating in YMCA Before & After School programs is of utmost importance, therefore, we expect all parents to drop off and pick up their children from the school age staff daily.
+The safety and well-being of all children participating in YMCA Licensed Summer Programs is of utmost importance, therefore, we expect all parents to drop off and pick up their children from the licensed summer program staff daily.
 Our responsibility begins when your child is signed in.

 Therefore do not drop off your child in front of the school and have them enter the school by themselves.
 While dropping off and picking up children, please ensure no children are left alone in your vehicle.